clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/telemetry-enable.rst

 Enable and disable telemetry in Clear Linux
 ###########################################

-|CLOSIA| includes a telemetry solution as part of the OS that records events
+|CL| includes a telemetry solution as part of the OS that records events
 of interest and reports them back to the development team via the telemetrics daemon, **telemd**.
 This functionality is maintained in the **telemetrics** software bundle.